How To Create a Budget In 7 Steps

 So this means doing things a tad differently.

 Create three main sections.
-When you first set up YNAB, you'll see the main sections as Immediate Obligations, True Expenses, Debt Payments, Quality of Life Goals, and Credit Card if you add a credit card.
+As of this writing, when you initially set up YNAB, you'll see the main sections as Immediate Obligations, True Expenses, Debt Payments, Quality of Life Goals, and Credit Card if you add a credit card.
 You change and move the main sections around to the following:

 Reoccurring Monthly Bill (this section is for bills with the same amount owed monthly)